rgascons/rgascons.github.io/_posts/2016-05-20-welcome-to-my-blog.markdown

-Please subscribe to my [RSS channel][rss-feed] if you are interested on following me.
+Please subscribe to my [RSS feed][rss-feed] if you are interested on following me.
 I plan to post at least once a month, I'm sure you will enjoy reading my entries as much as I do writing them.